KlapkovGV/natural-language-processing/w1.intro/readme.md

 Before normalization can occur, the text must be broken down into individual units.
 This process is called Tokenization.
 It is the act of splitting a sentence into smaller, meaningful units called tokens.
 Depending on the task, tokens can be individual words, numbers, punctuation marks, or even multi-word phrases.

 The way text is split depends on the tokenizer used.
-For example, some tokenizer trat "don't" as one token, while others split it into do and n't.
+For example, some tokenizer treat "don't" as one token, while others split it into do and n't.
 The Natural Language Toolkit (NLTK) provides a standard function for this:

 ```python
 import nltk